-Nice example of Nolin's scarce map of Asia.
+Nice example of Nolin's rare map of Asia.

-With the agreement of Coronelli (who receives credit in the title), Nolin issued this single sheet map of Asia, which first appeared circa 1688.
-While the map is based upon Coronelli's 2 sheet map of Asia, Coronelli's map did not appear in his Atlante Veneto until 1691.
+With the agreement of Coronelli (who receives credit in the title), Nolin issued this single sheet map of Asia.
+While the map is based upon Coronelli's 2 sheet map of Asia , Coronelli's map did not appear in his Atlante Veneto until 1691.

 Vincenzo Maria Coronelli (1650-1718) was one of the most influential Italian mapmakers and was known especially for his globes and atlases.
 The son of a tailor, Vincenzo was apprenticed to a xylographer (a wood block engraver) at a young age.
 At fifteen he became a novice in a Franciscan monastery.
 At sixteen he published his first book, the first of 140 publications he would write in his lifetime.
 The order recognized his intellectual ability and saw him educated in Venice and Rome.
 He earned a doctorate in theology, but also studied astronomy.
 By the late 1670s, he was working on geography and was commissioned to create a set of globes for the Duke of Parma.
 These globes were five feet in diameter.
 The Parma globes led to Coronelli being named theologian to the Duke and receiving a bigger commission, this one from Louis XIV of France.
 Coronelli moved to Paris for two years to construct the King’s huge globes, which are 12.5 feet in diameter and weigh 2 tons.

 The globes for the French King led to a craze for Coronelli’s work and he traveled Europe making globes for the ultra-elite.
 By 1705, he had returned to Venice.
 There, he founded the first geographical society, the Accademia Cosmografica degli Argonauti and was named Cosmographer of the Republic of Venice.
 He died in 1718.